scaleway/terraform-provider-scaleway/docs/resources/instance_ip.md

 - `address` - The IP address.
 - `reverse` - The reverse dns attached to this IP
 - `organization_id` - The organization ID the IP is associated with.
+- `tags` - The tags associated with the IP.

 ## Import